-A student may audit any Troy University course by indicating at the time of registration that the course will be audited.
+A student may audit any Troy University course by indicating audit at the time of registration.
 No credit will be given, and fees will be assessed based on the audit credit-hour rate.
 Audit hours are not counted in maximum or minimum load limits.
-Students are not permitted to change from audit to credit after the last day to add a course, or from credit to audit after the last day for dropping a course, without academic negative.
+Students are not permitted to change from audit to credit after the last day to add a course, or from credit to audit after the last day for dropping a course.